-> MQB7029: Principles of Management in Health (3 Credits)
+MQB7047: Principles of Management in Health (3 Credits)

-- 1. Apply the concepts on management functions and principles and able to utilise their application in any healthcare programmes. - 2.
-Analyse and review current health management practise based on individual and group experiences.
+- 1. Apply the concepts on management in healthcare programmes. - 2.
+Analyse health management practise based on individual and group experiences.

 This course is designed to expose the student the basic principles of Management and its application to the Health Services delivery.
 It will also expose issues in management as applicable to Primary Health Care and Hospitals.